john-lawniczak/GoBox/README.md

 2. `go mod init <filename>` - creates a mod file named filename
 3. create a main.go file
 4. `go run .` - runs
+5. `go run -race .` - enables the race detector [when two or more threads in a program access shared data at the same time, and at least one of these accesses is a write]
 ------
 # Concurrency
 [Working with Concurrency in Go](https://www.udemy.com/course/working-with-concurrency-in-go-golang/)